gidden/cyclopts/docs/theory/reactor_request.rst

 Distribution Candidacy
 ^^^^^^^^^^^^^^^^^^^^^^

-A distribution around unity will be used, however the distribution has yet to be chosen.
+A distribution around unity will is used.
+At present a uniform distribution from (0, 2] is used.

 Theoretical Basis
 ^^^^^^^^^^^^^^^^^